 - Disciplinary Hearing Process

 - Guidelines for Attorneys

 Campus Life and Safety Team (CLAST)

 Special Circumstance Late Drop/Withdrawal

-After the last day to drop/withdrawal within a semester calendar, a student may drop/withdraw only for major mental or physical illness, significant incapacity or other life-changing event.
-What constitutes this will be the decision of the Dean of Students Office (DOS) and the appropriate academic dean.
+After the last day to drop/withdraw within a semester calendar, a student may drop/withdraw only for major mental, physical illness, significant incapacity, or other life-changing event.
+What constitutes this will be the decision of the Dean of Students Office (DOS), and the appropriate academic dean.

-A “Special Circumstance Drop” or “Special Circumstance Withdrawal” is a Drop or Withdrawal from the University after the published, last day to Drop or Withdrawal from a Class or Classes.
+A “Special Circumstance Drop” or “Special Circumstance Withdrawal” is a Drop or Withdrawal from the University after the published, last day to Drop or Withdraw from a class or classes.

 A student may apply for a (select one):